SpencerTong/web102_prework/README.md

 - did a lot of research on the documentation of the utilized methods (reduced, filter) and often took a while to completely understand
 - working within prewritten code (i.e understanding structure of HTML and the prewritten classes/id's assigned to elements)
 - general debugging of careless but sometimes hard to spot mistakes (naming the wrong property of a game object, forgetting to append elements to document)
+- creating the gif in a format such that it could be pasted into the img src....

 ## License